tyleretters/nor.the-rn.info/_pages/about.md

 page_excerpt_overload: Midwestern musician holed-up in the mountains by Los Angeles.
 ---

-My name is Tyler Etters and Northern Information is my garden.
+My name is Tyler Etters.

 In 2024 I'm primarily releasing music as [They Became What They Beheld](https://tbwtb.com).
 See my [discography](/discography) for more.